tonyroger/Library-system/README.md

 # Library-system
-A simple library system that offers all of the main features of a online library service.
+A simple library system developed in python that offers all of the main features of a online library service.
 This includes the  login, book search, and  checkin/out features.

 Tho login and test it out, use this: